Educational Tax Credit

 - Is your Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) on file and correct?

 - If Triton College does not have your correct Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) we are unable to generate a valid 1098-T Form.

 You may visit our website for additional information at Educational Tax Credit

 If you are or were a Triton College employee during the calendar year 2019 and require demographic updates please visit the Human Resources office.

 If you do not consent to the online option your 1098-T forms are mailed to the home address associated with the student's account.

-Students, or those claiming a student as a dependent, may be able to claim an education credit on tax form 1040 or 1040A.
+Students, or those claiming a student as a dependent, may be able to claim an education credit on tax form 1040.
 Education credits may only be claimed for qualified tuition and related expenses that were actually paid during the tax year for which the return is being filed.

 For more information regarding education tax credits, eligibility requirements, and for help calculating the amount of you credit please visit www.IRS.gov.